Don’t let paraumbilical & umbilical hernias get in the way of your life

-What does the operation involve?
+What does the procedure involve?

 What complications can happen?

-General complications of any operation:
+General complications of any operation

-- Unsightly scarring
+- Unsightly scarring of your skin

-Specific complications of this operation:
+Specific complications of this operation

-- Developing a lump under the wound
+- Developing a collection of blood (haematoma) or fluid (seroma) under your wound

-- Injury to structures within the abdomen
+- Injury to structures within your abdomen

-- Removing the umbilicus
+- Removing your umbilicus (belly button)